mindspore-ai/golden-stick/mindspore_gs/ptq/ptq/README.md

 #### 1.2.
 MindSpore Environment

 Golden Stick relies on MindSpore, and you need to install the proper MindSpore in advance.
-You can download the pre-compiled [v2.4.0 installation package](https://www.mindspore.cn/versions/en) from the MindSpore official website and install it.
+You can download the pre-compiled package from the [MindSpore official website](https://www.mindspore.cn/versions/en) and install it.

 #### 1.3.
 MindFormers Environment

 This sample quantizes and reasons about networks in MindFormers, so you need to install the appropriate MindFormers in advance.
-You can download the pre-compiled [v1.3.0 installation package](https://www.mindspore.cn/versions/en) from the MindSpore official website and install it.
+You can download the pre-compiled package from the [MindSpore official website](https://www.mindspore.cn/versions/en) and install it.

 #### 1.4.
 Golden Stick Environment

-Download the pre-compiled [MindSpore GoldenStick v0.6.0 installation package](https://www.mindspore.cn/versions) from the MindSpore website and install it.
+Download the pre-compiled package from the [MindSpore official website](https://www.mindspore.cn/versions/en) and install it.

 #### 1.5.
 Preparation of Relevant Documents